OpenKneeboard/OpenKneeboard/docs/troubleshooting/known-issues.md

 ## OpenKneeboard freezes on some corrupted DCS `.miz` or .`trk` files

 OpenKneeboard v1.12.6 and below do not correctly handle some forms of zip file corruption, which can cause an OpenKneeboard freeze, but not a game freeze.
-This will be corrected later versions.
+A fix is ready for the next version of OpenKneeboard.

 ## Meta Link (wired) disconnects when using OpenTabletDriver